charmplusplus/charm/doc/charm++/manual.rst

 ::

    A1 *a=a1[i].ckLocal();
-   if (a==NULL) //...is remote-- send message else //...is local-- directly use members and methods of a
+   if (a==NULL) // ...is remote -- send message
+   else // ...is local -- directly use members and methods of a

 Note that if the element migrates or is deleted, any pointers obtained with ckLocal are no longer valid.
 It is best, then, to either avoid